Kong/docs.konghq.com/app/2.0.x/proxy.md

 without TLS (`ws`), then the `http` protocol and port (usually 80) should be used in `protocol` instead.

-If you want Kong to terminate SSL/TLS, you can accept `wss` only from the client, but proxy to the upstream service over plain text, or `ws`.
+If you want Kong to terminate TLS, you can accept `wss` only from the client, but proxy to the upstream service over plain text, or `ws`.

 [Back to TOC](#table-of-contents)